Wildfire Mitigation on Open Space

 Mesa Cortina / Wildernest Open Space Fuels Reduction Project

-Summit County Open Space & Trails will begin a wildfire fuels reduction project on the Wildernest – Mesa Cortina Open Space on Monday, July 29, in partnership with the Colorado State Forest Service and Willowcreek Timber Services.
-Through mid September, timber crews will be felling, stacking and removing trees from three separate sections of the open space.
-Crews will begin in Stand 1, located at the eastern end of the parcel.
+Summit County Open Space & Trails finished the first phase of a wildfire fuels reduction project on the Wildernest – Mesa Cortina Open Space, in partnership with the Colorado State Forest Service and a timber contractor.
+In Phase 1, timber crews felled, stacked, and removed trees from three separate sections of the open space.

 For all three stands, the recommend treatment for harvesting will be a thin from below to a residual Trees Per Acre (TPA) of 175.
 This TPA will be accomplished by harvesting all dead trees within the stands, removing dying, diseased or poor form live trees (≈ 40 live TPA), and removing ladder fuels under the remaining overstory.
-This prescription will involve an individual tree marking before project implementation.
-By marking individual trees, foresters will be able to modify the crown spacing to limit the ability of a crown fire, while also selectively retaining the healthiest and most aesthetically pleasing trees.
-Actual treatments could be a combination of hand and mechanical felling, with most, if not all, done by hand due to the sensitive nature of the area.
+Actual treatments were a combination of hand and mechanical felling, with most, if not all, done by hand due to the sensitive nature of the area.

 Slash and Log Removal Recommendations